mmorlang/time-manager/docs/index.md

 use your free time in a more relaxed, organized, purposeful or productive way, by the limitation of screen time distractions.

-####Functionality
 - Works with device notification system to let the user block notifications during set time frames.

-- Retains previous time frames to keep users information.
+- Retains previous time frames set by users.

 - Retains previously connected apps.

-- Displays notifications summary of items that were blocked after time frame is over.
+- Displays notifications summary of items that were blocked during time frame after it is over.